ConstruKction/Yet-Another-Booru-Getter/README.md

 - Konachan
 - Safebooru
 - Yande.re
-- Zerochan (not recommended to combine with others)
 - ATF
+- Zerochan (not recommended to combine with other boorus due to big tagging differences)

 I'll try to support as many boorus as possible in the future.
 Feel free to create an issue if you want support for a specific booru that's not supported yet.